High-dimensional variable clustering based on maxima of a weakly dependent random process: Additional results

 \subsection{Additional results of Section \ref{sec:estimation}}

 To establish the strong consistency of the estimator $\hat{\nu}_{n,m}$ in \eqref{eq:est_mado}, certain conditions on the mixing coefficients must be satisfied. \begin{Assumption}{$\mathcal{C}$} Let $m_n = o (n)$.
-The series $\sum_{n \geq 1} \beta(m_n)$ is convergent, where $\beta$ is defined in \eqref{eq:beta_mixing}. \end{Assumption} For the sake of notational simplicity, we will write $m = m_n$, $k = k_n$.
-The convergence of the series of $\beta$-mixing coefficients in Condition \ref{ass:consistency} is necessary to obtain the strong consistency of $\hat{\nu}_{n,m}$, and it can be achieved through the sufficiency condition of the Glivencko-Cantelli lemma for almost sure convergence.
+The series $\sum_{n \geq 1} \beta(m_n)$ is convergent, where $\beta$ is defined in Section \ref{eq:beta_mixing}. \end{Assumption} For the sake of notational simplicity, we will write $m = m_n$, $k = k_n$.
+The convergence of the series of $\beta$-mixing coefficients in Condition \ref{ass:consistency} is necessary to obtain the strong consistency of $\hat{\nu}_{n,m}$, and it can be achieved through the sufficiency condition of the Glivencko-Cantelli lemma for almost sure convergence. \begin{proposition} Let $(\normalfont{\textbf{Z}_t}, t \in \mathbb{Z})$ be a stationary multivariate random process.
+Under Conditions \ref{ass:domain} and \ref{ass:consistency}, the madogram estimator in \eqref{eq:est_mado} is strongly consistent, i.e.,